 Target audience: doctors, nurses, radiologists, laboratory staff, ophthalmologists, critical care units, paediatricians, transplant centres, physiotherapists, epidemiologists, public health professionals, general practitioners, dermatologists, HIV/AIDS centres.

-International outlook: each country faces a different set of challenges depending on endemic mycoses and prevalence of underlying factors (e.g. HIV/AIDS, TB).
-Each healthcare system is different, and may be limited by factors such as funding and which drugs are registered in that country.
+International outlook: each country faces a different set of challenges depending on the particular infections present and prevalence of underlying factors (e.g. HIV/AIDS, tuberculosis).
+Each healthcare system is different, and may be limited by factors such as funding and the availability of treatments in that country.
 However, high-quality education in multiple languages can help everyone to make the best of what resources are available.

 Location and funding: we are based within the National Aspergillosis Centre at Wythenshawe Hospital (part of Manchester University NHS Foundation Trust).
 We are supported by the Fungal Infection Trust, a UK charitable foundation set up 20 years ago.

-- Has cared for patients with fungal infections for 30 years
+- Has cared for patients with fungal infections for over 30 years.

-- Founded the National Aspergillosis Centre (Manchester, UK), a specialist NHS care commissioning group that treats patients with CPA, ABPA and other forms of aspergillosis and provides information and support to patients and their doctors.
+- Founding Director of the National Aspergillosis Centre (Manchester, UK), a specialist NHS care commissioning group that treats patients with CPA, ABPA and other forms of aspergillosis.
+The centre provides information and support to patients and their doctors (2009-2020).

-- Scientific Director of the Fungal Infection Trust, as UK charitable foundation (Charity Commission no. 1147658).
+- Scientific Director of the Fungal Infection Trust, as UK charitable foundation (Charity Commission no. 1147658), that supports LIFE and fungal education.

-- Chief Executive of the Global Action For Fungal Infections (GAFFI), an advocacy organisation that pushes for universal access to fungal diagnostics and treatments, for example by ensuring they are represented on the WHO Essential Diagnostics List and Essential Medicines List.
+- Chief Executive of the Global Action For Fungal Infections (GAFFI), an advocacy foundation that pushes for universal access to fungal diagnostics and treatments.
+Part of their remit is ensuring fungal infections are represented on the WHO Essential Diagnostics List and Essential Medicines List.

 - Read his profile and publications: www.research.manchester.ac.uk/portal/ddenning.html

 - Writes content for and helps to manage several other websites and groups based at the National Aspergillosis Centre, including Aspergillus&Aspergillosis, GAFFI and the MRCM laboratory,

 - Helps to run the aspergillosis patient support groups (Facebook support group, patients and carers website, monthly patients and carers online meeting, and weekly Zoom meetings).

 - Trained in molecular microbiology at the John Innes Centre (PhD) and Technical University of Delft (postdoc) before training as a medical writer at Ashfield Healthcare Communications.